diegodoc/real-estate-ml/docs/docs/getting-started.md

 Initial Setup
 ------------
 1. Clone the repository
+2. Create a virtual environment with `venv` or `conda`
-2. Install dependencies: `make requirements`
+3. Install dependencies: `make requirements`
-3. Set up environment variables if needed
+4. Set up environment variables if needed0

 Data Setup
 ----------